Topshop

 location: United Kingdom

-Topshop is not taking adequate steps to reduce textile waste in its supply chain.
+Topshop is not taking adequate steps to ensure payment of a living wage for its workers.

 Topshop sustainability rating